[Learn more Italy driving tips with our Driving in Italy ebook, which you can download for free at the bottom of this page.]

 Learning the hard way: My car accident with an Italian policeman

 The Carabiniere had pulled up next to my white van in his brand-new Alfa Romeo.
-We were at a T-intersection, both turning left, and he had squeezed himself in to my right – which is perfectly normal in Italy.
+We were at a T-intersection, both turning left, and he had squeezed himself in on my right – which is perfectly normal in Italy.
 But since I was in the left lane, I had the right of way for the left turn.
-Then, my mistake: I hesitated, trying to decide whether my 20-foot long Renault van had enough torque to propel itself into the approaching gap in traffic.
+Then, my mistake: I hesitated, trying to decide whether my 20-foot-long Renault van had enough torque to propel itself into the approaching gap in traffic.
 I concluded it did, and released the clutch, but a second too late: the Carabiniere had already started to turn left in front of me.
 There was a scraping of metal, a slamming of brakes, and then I learned some new Italian swear words.

-He was a little taken aback when I responded assertively, in Italian, that actually the accident was his fault, since he was not actually allowed to make a left turn in front of me.
+He was a little taken aback when I responded assertively, in Italian, that actually the accident was his fault since he was not actually allowed to make a left turn in front of me.
 I handed over my insurance information while he muttered under his breath about damn French women who can’t drive (my van had French plates, and I didn’t see the need to clarify that I was Canadian), and moved along, with no further consequences except one: I am no longer indecisive when driving in Italy.

 And now, 10 Italy driving tips if you are planning to drive (or trying to decide whether to drive) in Italy.